eheimlich/eheimlich.github.io/_posts/2019-10-22-generalized_linear_models.md

 $$\mu_i = X_i^T \beta $$

 Well there is a slight problem with this notation.
 We can see here that $$\mu_i$$ can be any positive or negative number as it just depends on $$X_i^T \beta$$.
-However, the parameter for the Bernoulli distribution must be between 0 and 1 since it is a probability.This leads us to the next topic of this post, **link functions**.
+However, the parameter for the Bernoulli distribution must be between 0 and 1 since it is a probability.
+This leads us to the next topic of this post, link functions.

-### Link functions
+## Link functions
 In order to make sure that the input to the Bernoulli distribution is between 0 and 1, let's add what's called a link function to transform the output from the covariates into something that our distribution can handle.

 $$Y_i \sim Bernoulli(\mu_i)$$

 $$log(\frac{\mu_i}{1- \mu_i}) = X_i^T \beta $$

 We added what's called the logit link function to turn the output of $$X_i^T \beta$$ into a value between 0 and 1.
+You can verify yourself that this guarantees that $$\mu_i$$ will be between 0 and 1.

-In fact, you may have come across this model before, this is what we call **logistic regression**.
-Let's take a step back for a second, logistic regression is just a generalized linear model with the logit link function and binary outcome.
+In fact, you may have come across this model before, this is what **logistic regression** is.
+Let's take a step back for a second, logistic regression is just a generalized linear model with the logit link function.

 In fact, every single GLM has a link function.
 Wait a second, didn't we say that linear regression is a GLM, shouldn't it have a link function?
 Let's go back to the notation for linear regression.